 The tech sector in Edinburgh has grown rapidly over the last 10 years.
-The city is now home to a wide range of companies from major firms such as Amazon and Microsoft as well as home grown companies like Skyscanner and Fanduel.
+The city is now home to a wide range of companies from major firms such as Amazon and Microsoft as well as home grown companies like Skyscanner, Fanduel and PureLifi.
 Many of these highly skilled workers are graduates from the city’s universities, including the University of Edinburgh’s world-leading School of Informatics.

 Edinburgh tech scene in a nutshell: